GoogleChrome/web.dev/src/site/content/en/blog/web-share/index.md

 Web share has the following capabilities and limitations:
 * It can only be used on a site that is [accessed via HTTPS](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features).
+* If the share happens in a third-party iframe, the `allow` attribute must be used.
 * It must be invoked in response to a user action such as a click.
 Invoking it through the `onload` handler is impossible.
-* It can share, URLs, text, or files.
+* It can share URLs, text, or files.

 {% BrowserCompat 'api.Navigator.share' %}